Skip to content

 Short answers, pulled from the story.

-The word epistemology comes from ancient Greek terms meaning knowledge and study of reason.
-It was coined in the 19th century to designate this field as a distinct branch of philosophy.
+The word epistemology comes from the ancient Greek terms episteme, meaning knowledge or understanding, and logos, meaning study of or reason, so it literally means the study of knowledge.
+Despite these ancient roots, the term itself was coined only in the 19th century to name the field as a distinct branch of philosophy.

 Up Next